 Next time you wash your dog, comprehensively bathe all the areas that are most likely to get stinky, including the hindquarters and between the toes on the paws.
 That way, when he’s drying out, you shouldn’t notice the same level of foul odors.

 Trying to keep the wet dog smell out of your household might seem like a faraway dream, but it’s closer than you think!
-Just take these hints to heart and have a better bathing result with your pup.
+Just take these hints to heart and you’ll have a better bathing result with your pup.

 Other Posts You May Be Interested In: